Fast Facts about UMSI

 - Master of Science in Information (48 credit hours)

-- Master of Health Informatics (52 credit hours, offered jointly with the School of Public Health)
+- Master of Health Informatics (52 credit hours, offered jointly with the School of Public Health and Medical School)

 - PhD in Information (4-5 year program)

-PhD program: Students accepted into the PhD program receive four years of funded tuition from the School of Information.
+PhD program: Students accepted into the PhD program are fully funded by the School of Information.